spreadthesource/jquery-featurify/README.md

 Extremely easy to use jQuery plugin that allows you to make simple sliders with auto playing and hover managing.

-Check out <a href="http://spreadthesource.com/sandbox/featurify/featurify.html>the demo</a> for sample and instructions.
+Check out [the demo](http://spreadthesource.com/sandbox/featurify/featurify.html) for sample and instructions.